 10. Comfortably Yum

 Comfort has always defined American cuisine, but the idea of what is “comfort” evolves with trends.
-Now, the influence of global comfort foods are going mainstream, so traditional American comfort foods are getting new twists and flavor infusions from Filipino flavors of adobo to Asian flavors of dumplings to Indian spices in traditionally Italian meatballs.
+Now, the influence of global comfort food is going mainstream, so traditional American comfort food is getting new twists and flavor infusions from Filipino flavors of adobo to Asian flavors of dumplings to Indian spices in traditionally Italian meatballs.
 Consumers are unafraid to embrace changes in sweet comfort, too, like rice pudding or elaborate donuts designed specifically to be shown off on Instagram.

 Join your peers today!